 - Undergraduate degree required from a four-year institution.

-- 7+ years of experience, preferably working for or with biopharmaceutical trade associations or companies in public affairs, government affairs, advocacy or alliance development
+- 4+ years of experience, preferably working for Congress or Administration agencies or with biopharmaceutical companies in public affairs, government affairs, advocacy or alliance development

 - Experience working with policy stakeholders, coalitions and other advocacy organizations